 What is toxic shock syndrome?

 Toxic shock syndrome (TSS) is a serious illness that affects multiple systems of the body and is caused by toxins released by certain bacteria.
-Staphylococcus aureus (commonly referred to as ‘staph’) and Streptococcus pyogenes (usually referred to as group A streptococcus or “strep”) are the two bacteria most often associated with toxic shock syndrome, although other bacteria can rarely cause the same symptoms.
+Staphylococcus aureus (commonly referred to as “staph”) and Streptococcus pyogenes (usually referred to as group A Streptococcus or “strep”) are the two bacteria most often associated with toxic shock syndrome, although in rare cases other bacteria can cause the same symptoms.

 Who gets TSS?

 TSS is rare.
-Recognized risk factors for S. aureus TSS include: menstruating women using tampons or other inserted devices, women using diaphragms or contraceptive sponges, and persons (male and female) with S. aureus infection of some other body site.
-Streptococcal TSS is more likely to occur in the young or elderly, and in persons with underlying conditions that weaken the immune system.
+Recognized groups at risk of S. aureus TSS include menstruating women using tampons, menstrual cups, or other inserted devices, women using diaphragms or contraceptive sponges, and anyone with a S. aureus infection of another body site.
+The risk is much lower now than it was in the past because tampon manufacturers have made changes so their products are safer.
+Streptococcal TSS is more likely to occur in the young, elderly, and persons with underlying conditions that weaken the immune system.

 How is TSS spread?